Lin-jun-xiang/awesome-vscode-extensions/README.md

 <image src="https://user-images.githubusercontent.com/63782903/232356902-fc57dbc3-f650-4c41-b5a6-f33497954cc7.png" width="60%" />

 ### Dracula Official
-* Very well-known, with a vampire color of *pink* and *purple*
+*very famous, *pink* and *purple* vampire colors

 <img src="img/2023-03-17-14-51-36.png" width="60%">

 ### LaserWave
-* A *purple-pink* theme with a sunset feel
+* A *purple pink* theme with a sunset feel

 <img src="img/2023-03-17-20-17-56.png" width="60%">

 ### Moegi Theme
-* A gentle and eye-friendly theme
+* Gentle and seductive theme

 <img src="img/2023-03-17-20-20-13.png" width="60%">

 ### Material Dark
-* One of the classic themes, cannot be ignored
+* One of the classic themes that cannot be ignored

 <img src="img/2023-03-17-20-37-24.png" width="60%">

 ### One Dark Pro
-* One of the classic themes, cannot be ignored
+* One of the classic themes that cannot be ignored

 <img src="img/2023-03-17-20-36-31.png" width="60%">

 ### Panda Theme
-* A top-notch theme with *lake green* :panda_face:
+* *Lake Green* :panda_face: A first-class theme:
-* This theme is really nice!
+* This theme is really cool!

 <img src="img/2023-03-17-20-21-23.png" width="60%">

 ### Simple Dark
-* The background is very dark, and the text color is not too harsh on the eyes
+* The background is very dark, the text color will not be too dazzling

 <img src="img/2023-03-17-20-23-37.png" width="60%">

 ### Skyline
-* Blue lovers must use it:blue_heart:
+* Blue lovers must use it :blue_heart:

 <img src="img/2023-03-17-20-25-15.png" width="60%">

 ### SynthWave '84
-* A super high-tech, flashy fluorescent theme :sunglasses:
+* Super high-tech, dazzling fluorescent theme :sunglasses:
-* After selecting the theme, remember to activate the fluorescent effect (which can also be combined with other theme colors:fu:)
+* After selecting the theme, remember to turn on the fluorescent effect (it can also be matched with other theme colors: emoji_fu:)

-> To enable fluorescent mode:
+> Enable fluorescence mode:
 >
 > 1. "ctrl+shift+p": Open the VS Code command input box
 >
-> 2. "Synthwave '84: Enable/Disable Neon Dreams": Turn on/off (see figure)
+> 2. "Synthwave '84: Enable/Disable Neon Dreams": Enable/Disable Neon Dreams (see picture)
 >
-> 3. "Restart": Restart VS Code
+> 3. "Restart": restart VS Code

 <img src="img/2023-03-17-20-28-44.png" width="60%">

 <img src="img/2023-03-17-20-27-06.png" width="60%">

 ### Tearz
-* It's a bit similar to the previously introduced Moegi theme
-* But this *purple* is really attractive to the author~
+* A bit similar to the previously launched Moe Wood theme *But this *purple* really attracts the author~

 <img src="img/2023-03-17-20-33-32.png" width="60%">

 ### Xcode Theme
-* One of the classic themes, cannot be ignored
+* One of the classic themes that cannot be ignored

 <img src="img/2023-03-17-20-35-39.png" width="60%">